pourmalek/covir2/README.md

 Similar work: The “covidcompare” tool [18] provides graph visualization of the latest estimates of daily and total deaths from international and periodically updated COVID-19 models for countries of the world and US states, along with historical forecasts and model performance, based on IHME’s “Predictive performance of international COVID-19 mortality forecasting models” [2].

+ <br/><br/>

+The three GitHub repositories created in this project are:

 **CovidVisualizedGlobal**, COVID-19 estimates at the global level [13] http://doi.org/10.5281/zenodo.5019030